 Mayflower Transit, or Mayflower Moving, has been moving people for more than 90 years.
 It currently offers local, long-distance, and even international moving services.

-The company operates in 32 states, but has partners in all 50 states, so it can basically accommodate anyone who’s ready to move.
-Aside from full-service moves, Mayflower Moving offers extras, including car shipping, debris removal, and packing.
-It’s very customizable for your specific moving situation.
+The company operates in 32 states but has partners in all 50 states.
+So it can accommodate anyone who’s ready to move.
+Mayflower Moving offers full-service moves and extras, including car shipping, debris removal, and packing.
+Its services are customizable for your specific moving situation.

-Bottom line: Mayflower works best for full-service moves.
-It has customizable moving packages, a solid track record, and a nationwide (even international) service area.
-You won’t get the lowest rates from Mayflower shipping, but you will get an experienced moving company that can handle all kinds of moves.
+Bottom line: Mayflower works best if you want an all-inclusive long-distance mover.
+It has customizable moving packages, a solid track record, and a nationwide and international service area.

 |📊 Our rating: 3/5